philwee/cities-dashboard.github.io/readme.md

 ## Description

-The CITIES Dashboard is a web application that allows users to visualize and analyze data from various campus sources.
-The dashboard is built with React.js and Material UI.
-React Google Charts is used to visualize the data and the dashboard is currently hosted on github pages.
+The CITIES Dashboard is a web application that serves as a data repository and allows users to visualize and analyze data from various NYUAD campus sources.
+The front-end dashboard is built with React.js and Material UI for React (MUI).
+React Google Charts is used to visualize the data and the dashboard is currently hosted on Github Pages.
 For CI/CD , CircleCI is used to run tests and deploy the application to github pages.

 ### React Components ,Pages and Context Providers